 Breaking the record is extremely difficult as the crest of wave moves around from side to side reaching speeds of more than 16 kilometres per hour.

-For surfing information, please refer to the guide produced by the Gloucester Harbour Trustees: Bore Surfing.
+For surfing information, please refer to the Gloucester Harbour Trustees website: Severn Bore.

 The Gloucester Harbour Trustees also provide a boat safety poster for bore surfers: Riding the Severn Bore